Nayallaxmi/Road-Accident-Dashboard-Project/README.md

 ![image](https://github.com/user-attachments/assets/dfd0485b-d653-4d4d-86d7-8c593b8873c5)

- Analysis of monthly trend showing a comparison of casualties in 2021 and 2022, Maximum casualties by road type, Distribution of total casualties by road surface and Relation between casualties by area/location and day/night.Active filters needed to interact with the data and the dashboard
+ Analysis of monthly trend showing a comparison of casualties in 2021 and 2022, Maximum casualties by road type, Distribution of total casualties by road surface, and Relation between casualties by area/location and day/night.Active filters needed to interact with the data and the dashboard

 ![image](https://github.com/user-attachments/assets/c72c7dc2-0110-495e-94a7-b58269a1bc0c)